Parliament of Ghana: History

 Kufuor was re-elected in 2004 and the New Patriotic Party (NPP) won 128 out of 230 seats in the concurrent parliamentary election.
-The main opposition National Democratic Congress (NDC) won 94, while two other parties - The People's National Convention (PNC) and Convention People's Party (CPP) - won 4 and 3 seats, respectively.
-An Independent captured the remaining seat.
+The main opposition National Democratic Congress (NDC) won 94, while two other parties - The People's National Convention (PNC) and Convention People's Party (CPP) - won 4 and 3 seats respectively.
+Independent candidates captured the remaining seat.

 The simple majority (or First Past the Post) voting system is used in Ghana's parliamentary elections.
 Since 2012, the country is divided into 275 single-member constituencies.
 Members serve four-year terms.